You can see more of my available paintings here.

 I have no idea where Nature is, though I spout off about it all the time.
 I cannot define it in terms of place, or objects, or wild creatures found within its boundaries.
-Is it a place untouched by humans?
+Is it unaltered by humans?
 Can I find it on a trail through the woods?
 Is it a flower I planted in my backyard?
 Is it a bike ride to the grocery store?
 Is it a life being saved in a high-tech trauma center by a team of highly trained specialists?
 Or that aching back?
 Is it all these things, or none?

 We tend to think of Nature as a place less touched by human hands.
 Less affected.
 Separate.
 But Nature is a funny thing that is not a thing, or a place, and certainly not separate from us.